 Navigate the Snake Bight Trail (MM-33.1)

 A 3.6-mile out & back trail, it’s a straight, flat walk to Florida Bay from the main road.
 Usually well-traveled, this trail follows the Snake Bight canal.
 The dry season is the preferred time to hike the trail because it is cooler.
 It’s brutal to deal with mosquitoes during the day when it is hot.
-Even on cold days, long pants and bug repellent are required.
-The trail begins in a tropical hammock giving you lots of shade.
+Even on wintry days, long pants and bug repellent are required.
+The trail begins in a tropical hammock, giving you lots of shade.
 This trail can be quite muddy in places.
 The last section closer to the bay is fully exposed, with little to no shade.
 Marvellous views of the bay from the boardwalk.
 Currently, the trail is not maintained by the park service.

 Close to the Roadway-Mrazek Pond (MM-34.2)